Need to know

 2pm, but flexible, subject to availability.
 Earliest check-in, noon.

-Rates usually exclude breakfast but include some outdoor activities, non-motorised watersports, afternoon tea, soft drinks and snacks, access to the kids club and for guests staying five or more nights return airport transfers from Puerto Plata.
+Rates usually exclude breakfast but include some outdoor activities, non-motorised watersports, afternoon tea, soft drinks and snacks and access to the kids club.

 Take part in free yoga and Pilates classes or book a private session with the personal trainer ($120 for an hour; $170 for 90 minutes).
 Keen golfers will relish the chance to tee off at the Playa Grande Golf Course, the hotel’s near neighbour, which boasts the highest number of oceanside holes in the Western Hemisphere (www.playagrande.com/golf).